dhruvcharan13/Unreal-Engine-4-VR-Bike-Simulator/README.md

 # Unreal-Engine-4-VR-Bike-Simulator
-This is a VR simulator project.
-The simulation is done in Unreal Engine 4.27 VR and I am using 2 ESP32 chips to give the input and output of the simulation
+Welcome to the VR Simulator project, a cutting-edge virtual reality experience developed in Unreal Engine 4.27.
+This project seamlessly integrates the functionality of two ESP32 microcontroller chips, enabling bidirectional communication between the virtual world and external devices.

+## Getting Started

-The files in this project includes everything needed to compile and run the simulator in Unreal Engine 4.27.
-It might work in other versions, but this is not tested.
+This repository contains all the necessary files and resources to compile and run the simulator within Unreal Engine 4.27.
+While it might be compatible with other Unreal Engine versions, thorough testing has been limited to version 4.27.

+## Project Origin

-The simulator was made by me as an internship project at NITK, Surathkal.
+This VR simulator was conceived and created as part of my internship at NITK, Surathkal.
+It serves as a testament to the practical applications of virtual reality technology.

-Installing the solution:
+## Installing the solution:

 1. Download Unreal Engine from www.unrealengine.com.